Human Performance Lab (HPL)

 Review and assess diet, performance tests/training, medical history, supplement use, and medications.
 Collect anthropometric: height, weight, body composition.
 Provide recommendations.
 May be used in conjunction with physiology and performance tests or individually.
 Consultation with Rikki Keen, MS, RD, CSSD, CSCS.
 Click on Rikki's name to see her profiles.
 Rikki Keen profile on FRS website; Rikki Keen profile on Coach Tom Shaw website.
 This service is an independent agreement with the client and the provider.
 Cost: Community/UAA Faculty/Staff/Students: $100

 A battery of movement screens that helps to both prevent non-contact injuries and facilitate more effective training techniques.
 The screening ranks and grades movement patterns key to normal function.
 It identifies functional limitation and asymmetrics.
 Clients are provided corrective exercises most effective to restore proper movement and build strength.
 Cost: see Fee Chart

 Motion Analysis (coming soon) – Time to be determined by activity

 Athletic Performance Profile Assessment (APPA) (combination of specific tests) – 120-150 minutes (average)

-Cardiorespiratory Test (VO2 Max or Metabolic Efficiency), Muscle Fitness Testing, Body Composition via BOD POD®, Functional Movement Screening, Metabolic Testing (RMR), Hydration Test.
+Cardiorespiratory Test (VO2 Max or Metabolic Efficiency), Muscle Fitness Testing, Resting Metabolic Rate (RMR) and Total Energy Expenditure (daily) via Body Composition via BOD POD® Body Composition via BOD POD® Functional Movement Screening, Hydration Test (Urine Specific Gravity).
 A complete assessment for individuals (customized for client) to plan a fitness or sport conditioning program.
-Provider comparitive values for standard components.
+Provider comparative values for standard components.
 Cost: see Fee Chart

 Personal Fitness Assessment (PFA) – 90 minutes